tamago1908/Cursor-Changer.bat/README.md

 Cursor Changer will not work in environments that do not meet the above conditions.
 If your computer is running Windows 10 1511 or later, it will work without separate software installation.
-It may be possible to run Cursor Changer on a PC running Windows 10 1511 or lower by installing an external application separately, but this is not recommended.
+It may be possible to run Cursor Changer on a PC running Windows 10 1803 or lower by installing an external application separately or edit registry key, but this is not recommended.

 ## 🚫 - **DISCLAIMER** -